-Mr. Déry, who holds a master’s degree in economics from Laval University, has been Superintendent, Solvency since February 2013.
+Mr. Déry has been Superintendent, Solvency since February 2013.

-The superintendence lead by Mr. Déry is also the deposit insurer and resolution agency for one of the 7 systemically important financial institutions in Canada, which is also one of the largest financial cooperative groups in the world.
-The integrated regulator model of the Autorité allows it to fully play the role of a risk minimizer to the benefit of Québec’s and Canada’s financial stability.
+AMF Solvency is also the deposit insurer and resolution agency for one of Canada’s seven systemically important financial institutions, which is also one of the largest financial cooperative groups in the world.
+As an integrated regulator, the AMF is able to play its role of risk minimizer and thereby enhance Québec’s and Canada’s financial stability.

-At the Canadian level, Mr. Déry chairs the Canadian Council of Insurance Regulators (CCIR) since March, 2015.
-He also was elected member of the Executive Council of the International Association of Deposit Insurers in November, 2016.
+At the Canadian level, Mr. Déry has been chair of the Canadian Council of Insurance Regulators (CCIR) since March 2015.
+He has also been a member of the Executive Council of the International Association of Deposit Insurers (IADI) since November 2016.

 During his career, Mr. Déry has held several high-level positions within the Québec civil service, including some 12 years at the Québec Ministry of Finance, where, among other contributions, he helped manage the impacts of the 2007–2008 financial crisis on major financial institutions operating in Québec.
 Mr. Déry also served as a member of the Board of Directors of Hydro-Québec from October 2012 to December 2014.